-The team was recently invited to experience Joburg’s latest tongue-waggler restaurant, Marble in the new Trumpet building on the Keyes art mile.
+The team was recently invited to experience Joburg’s latest tongue-waggler restaurant, Marble, in the new Trumpet building on the Keyes art mile.
 Having read mixed reviews of this much-talked about establishment, we were anxious to see what all the fuss was about.

 Once seated, it is abundantly evident that Gary and his team covered every single detail of the restaurant.
 The acoustics of the restaurant are incredible and were developed by an expert sound engineer to ensure that the familiar diner buzz was present but that one also had complete privacy, almost a muted cocoon around the immediate table area.

 Placed next to the imported open-fire grill, we were thrilled with the level of theatre and “cheffery” we witnessed.
-A dance of six grillers was taking place in front of our very eyes and patrons are lucky to be able to watch these evolving maestros learn their craft.
+A dance of six grillers was taking place in front of our very eyes and patrons are lucky to be able to watch these evolving maestros demonstrate their craft.
 Our hosts were quick to point out the complexity of cooking on an open flame versus cooking on a gas grill where temperatures are more consistent.
-“The guys carefully monitor the meat to make sure that they are following the hotspots on the grill, it’s a learning curve because we don’t use gas,” said Keriacou.
+“The guys carefully monitor the meat to make sure that they are following the hotspots on the grill; it’s a learning curve because we don’t use gas,” said Keriacou.

 Our starter and main orders were taken at the same time so that the starters can be served and the meat prepared and rested, before it reaches the table.

 One example of the constantly evolving nature of their business is the fact that Chef Higgs decided against grain-fed beef after having tested it in their opening week because grain-fed beef has less fat or marbling on it, which makes it tough after being cooked on an open flame.
-It has subsequently been replaced with grass-fed beef, which contains more fat, which makes it juicier to eat.
+It has subsequently been replaced with grass-fed beef, which contains more fat, making it juicier to eat.

-I believe that Marble’s current mixed bag or reviews reflect a need for some education in terms of what patrons can expect to experience.
+I believe that Marble’s current mixed bag of reviews reflect a need for some education in terms of what patrons can expect to experience.
 Chef Higgs is synonymous with fine dining but this establishment does not offer finicky, dainty meals but rather robust, curated meals in which the proteins can be the hero.
 The venue is gorgeous, inspired by African high-design and would be at home as much in New York as it is in Rosebank.
-And the menu and pricing echo the efforts taken by Chef Higgs to ensure that only the best produce comes through its doors.
+The menu and pricing echo the efforts taken by Chef Higgs to ensure that only the best produce comes through its doors.

 There’s an art and a spot of science as to how Marble prepares its food and has created its guest experience.
-I for one will continue to watch their evolution with much interest and know that in a city full of luxury cars, this establishment will thrive.
+I, for one, will continue to watch their evolution with much interest and know that in a city full of luxury cars, this establishment will thrive.

 By Veronica Botes